 This category is provided to help the people who are doing good deeds, to seek the blessings and pleasure of Allah.

 Download our TransparentHands Andriod Application for Online Donation

-You can give Zakat to the charitable organizations, who are working for the betterment of the society or a stranded Haji who may be in need while performing Hajj.
+You can give Zakat to charitable organizations, that are working for the betterment of society or a stranded Haji who may be in need while performing Hajj.